A Buying Guide of Keystone Jack

 The first thing to consider before buying is to check what category of Ethernet cable you’re using.
 To ensure your Ethernet cable can work to its maximum performance, the keystone jack should match the category of your network cable.
 There are different types of Ethernet cable on the market including Cat5, Cat5e, Cat6, Cat6a, Cat7, and Cat8.

 The most popular Ethernet cable for the home network is the Cat6 Ethernet cable and it is usually paired with a Cat6 keystone jack.
 Nowadays, many people also began to install Cat6a Ethernet cables in their new homes.
 It depends on your own needs.
-(Learn more from Cat6 vs Cat6a: What’s the Difference?)
-But remember to choose the keystone jack of the same category so that the wires can properly fit the contacts of the keystone jack.
+(Learn more from Cat6 vs. Cat6a) But remember to choose the keystone jack of the same category so that the wires can properly fit the contacts of the keystone jack.

 Keystone Jack Types